redseacomputing/redseacomputing.github.io/_posts/2021-04-02-Legacy-Code-introduction.markdown

 Legacy code is expensive to change.
 The system grows and grows, and at some point no one dare to make changes anymore.
-A result is a system were just maintenance on a low level like fixing bugs are common.
+A result is a system with only low level maintenance operations like fixing bugs.

-Legacy systems can become a millstone around a business's neck.
-They can hold us back from being innovative.
+Legacy systems can become a millstone around a business's neck. **They can hold us back from being innovative**.

 >A legacy system is a problem of the business